asawaric/Newbie/Python_Intro/Teaser/Python_Teaser_on_Prabability_and_Statistics.md

 1. How many unique sums are there if you added the values of two throws of a six-sided die?

-   * Hint: Use function sum() to create a list of sums from a list of possible outcomes.
+   * Hint: Use function sum() to sum the outcomes and create a list of sums from a list of possible outcomes.

 2. Following the logic in the above exercise find the number of unique sums for *n* number of dice.